LeeYCMichael/CZ4034_Information_Retrieval/README.md

 **Commands to start the solr server**

-   a. cd solr-9.1.1/bin
+   a. cd backend

-   b.
+   b. cd solr-9.1.1/bin

+   c.
 Ensure you are in /bin and run solr start

 **Commands to use solr**